-Consequently, there was broad global consensus that Saddam's early August 1990 invasion needed to be rolled back.
-The United Nations Security Council, in the midst of its brief post-Cold War era of good feelings, voted in rapid succession in the following days to demand Iraq's withdrawal from Kuwait, impose economic sanctions on Iraq, and impose a naval blockade to enforce them.
+Consequently, there was broad global consensus that Saddam’s early August 1990 invasion needed to be rolled back.
+The United Nations Security Council, in the midst of its brief post-Cold War era of good feelings, voted in rapid succession in the following days to demand Iraq’s withdrawal from Kuwait, then to impose economic sanctions on Iraq along with a naval blockade to enforce them.
 Hussein played around a little, offering to discuss a withdrawal from Kuwait in the context of a region-wide withdrawal by all countries from all occupied territories.
-Yes, he was talking about Israel, but also Syria's presence in Lebanon and some lingering territorial issues from the Iran-Iraq War.
+Yes, he was talking about Israel, but also Syria’s presence in Lebanon and some lingering territorial issues from the Iran-Iraq War.
 Later he would propose leaving Kuwait only after all foreign forces had left the Middle East.
-The US and UK (especially the latter—Margaret Thatcher really leaned on George Bush I to take a hard line against the invasion) weren't having it, and Saddam wasn't really playing with a very strong hand.
+The US and UK (especially the latter—Margaret Thatcher really pressured George Bush the Elder to take a hard line against the invasion) weren’t having it, and Saddam wasn’t really playing with a very strong hand.

-The immediate concern after Iraqi forces rolled into Kuwait was that they would keep rolling into Saudi Arabia.
-Saddam publicly lashed out at the Saud family, accusing it of relying on US support to remain in power and employing—for a mostly secular dictator—a good deal of hardline religious rhetoric to declare the Saudis illegitimate.
-In doing this he was turning on a country that had backed him to the hilt during the Iran-Iraq War, mostly because he didn't want to repay the billions of dollars worth of loans they'd floated him.
-He figured, not entirely unreasonably, that he was helping the Saudis by warring with Iran, and that money should have taken the form of payment for services rendered rather than loans.
+The immediate concern after Iraqi forces rolled into Kuwait was, of course, that they would keep rolling into Saudi Arabia.
+Saddam publicly lashed out at the Saud family, accusing it of relying on US support to remain in power and employing—for a dictator with a mostly secular international image—a good deal of hardline religious rhetoric to declare the Saudis illegitimate.
+In doing this he was turning on a country that had backed him to the hilt during the Iran-Iraq War, mostly because he didn’t want to repay the billions of dollars worth of loans they’d floated him.
+He’d figured, not entirely unreasonably, that he was helping the Saudis by warring with Iran, and that money should have taken the form of payment for services rendered rather than loans.
+The Saudis, suffice to say, didn’t quite see it that way.
 Regardless, a lot of folks in Riyadh started to get very nervous at what might happen next.
-So at the Saudis' invitation, the US deployed a "defensive" force in the kingdom to deter further Iraqi expansion—this was Operation Desert Shield.
+So at the Saudis’ invitation, the US deployed a “defensive” force in the kingdom to deter further Iraqi expansion—this was Operation Desert Shield.

 Of course we know now that this “defensive” force was the nucleus of the army that would eventually push the Iraqis out of Kuwait, but even at the time it was pretty clear the US wasn’t sending thousands of soldiers, dozens of aircraft, and two Naval carrier groups to the Persian Gulf just to park them there in case Saddam got any funny ideas.
 But there they parked for several weeks, while the Bush administration pursued a flurry of pre-war diplomacy.
 One outcome of that effort was a November 29 Security Council resolution that authorized force to roll back the Iraqi invasion and gave Saddam until January 15, 1991, to withdraw from Kuwait.
 Another was the construction of a nearly 1 million man force from some 34 countries, with several other countries (Japan, Germany, and Kuwait, among others) contributing billions of dollars toward the war effort.
 The Saudis, by the way, contributed both militarily and financially.